-- 49. In addition, the four BCAs have agreed to continue to work together with regard to these DtC discussions and a series of meetings have been arranged between the BCAs and the other local authorities (see list of meetings in appendix 4). - 50.
-As well as continued dialogue, the BCAs have also agreed a methodology for apportioning any agreed contributions from neighbouring authorities.
-This agreement has been set out in letters attached as Appendix 5.
+- 53. In addition, the four BCAs agreed to continue to work together with regard to DtC discussions and a series of meetings has been arranged between the BCAs and the other local authorities, including those authorities in the Greater Birmingham and Black Country Housing Market Area (GBBCHMA) plus other authorities with a functional relationship with this area, as well as bilateral meetings (see list of meetings in appendices 2 and 4). - 54.
+As well as continued dialogue, the BCAs are also in the process of agreeing a methodology for apportioning any agreed contributions from neighbouring authorities based on work previously undertaken, as set out in letters attached as Appendix 5.
+Work on the Black Country Apportionment SoCG is ongoing and will be based on up-to-date data. - 55.
+The latest unconfirmed contributions are set out in table 1 below: